dharmatech/kraken-trades-database/README.md

 Program is written in C# using Entity Framework Core.

+For each trading pair, the `Trades` table stores the following:

+- TimeStamp (time of the trade)
+- Price (price of the product at the time of trade)
+- Quantity (amount purchased)

 # Setup instructions

 - Download the `Single ZIP File` from the following page on the Kraken site: